Yentl syndrome

-The Yentl Syndrome is the different course of action that heart attacks usually follow for women than for men.
-This is a problem because much of medical research has focused primarily on symptoms of male heart attacks, and many women have died due to misdiagnosis because their symptoms present differently.
+The Yentl syndrome refers to the under-diagnosis of ischemic heart disease (IHD) in women compared to men, as well as the general gender disparity in cardiovascular health research.
 The name is taken from the 1983 film Yentl starring Barbra Streisand in which her character plays the role of a male in order to receive the education she desires.
-The phrase was coined in a 1991 academic paper by Dr. Bernadine Healy titled "The Yentl syndrome."
+The phrase was coined in a 1991 academic paper by Dr. Bernadine Healy titled "The Yentl syndrome", where she condemned the characterization of coronary heart disease as only prevalent in males and called for awareness of gender differences in health.